polychromatic/polychromatic/README.md

 ## Driver Installation

 ### ![Chroma Drivers](.readme/chroma-drivers.png) Razer Drivers for Linux
-This application is powered by the [razer-drivers](http://terrycain.github.io/razer-drivers/) driver and daemon.
+If you haven't already, you will need to install the [razer-drivers](http://terrycain.github.io/razer-drivers/) driver and daemon.

-Ubuntu and Linux Mint users can install the drivers and daemon via this PPA:
+Ubuntu and Linux Mint users can install this via this PPA:

     sudo add-apt-repository ppa:terrz/razerutils
     sudo apt update
     sudo apt install python3-razer razer-kernel-modules-dkms razer-daemon razer-doc

-Please see the [project page](http://terrycain.github.io/razer-drivers/#download) for installation for your distribution.
+Please see the [project website](http://terrycain.github.io/razer-drivers/#download) for instructions for your distribution.

 ## Polychromatic Installation